awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 AWS Elastic Beanstalk provides support for [running Amazon Relational Database Service \(Amazon RDS\) instances in your Elastic Beanstalk environment](using-features.managing.db.md)\.
 This works great for development and testing environments\.
 However, it isn't ideal for a production environment because it ties the lifecycle of the database instance to the lifecycle of your application's environment\.

 **Note**
 If you haven't used a DB instance with your application before, try adding one to a test environment with the Elastic Beanstalk console first\.
 This lets you verify that your application is able to read environment properties, construct a connection string, and connect to a DB instance before you add [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\) and security group configuration to the mix\.
-See [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md) for details\.
+See [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md) for details\.

 To decouple your database instance from your environment, you can run a database instance in Amazon RDS and configure your application to connect to it on launch\.
 This enables you to connect multiple environments to a database, terminate an environment without affecting the database, and perform seamless updates with blue\-green deployments\.
 For a detailed procedure, see [How do I decouple an Amazon RDS instance from an Elastic Beanstalk environment without downtime, database sync issues, or data loss?](https://aws.amazon.com/premiumsupport/knowledge-center/decouple-rds-from-beanstalk/)